andimiller/fawn/docs/S3/making-a-client.md

   }
 ```

-You would then `use` it or it in with your program's other `Resource`s:
+You would then `use` it or tie it in with your program's other `Resource`s:

 ```scala mdoc:silent
 s3Resource.use { s3 =>